 You were dead because of your sins and because your sinful nature was not yet cut away.
 Then God made you alive with Christ, for he forgave all our sins.
 He canceled the record of the charges against us and took it away by nailing it to the cross.
 In this way, he disarmed the spiritual rulers and authorities.
 He shamed them publicly by his victory over them on the cross.
 (Colossians 2:13-15)

 Don’t you realize that those who do wrong will not inherit the Kingdom of God?
 Don’t fool yourselves.
 Those who indulge in sexual sin, or who worship idols, or commit adultery, or are male prostitutes, or practice homosexuality, or are thieves, or greedy people, or drunkards, or are abusive, or cheat people—none of these will inherit the Kingdom of God.
 Some of you were once like that.
 But you were cleansed; you were made holy; you were made right with God by calling on the name of the Lord Jesus Christ and by the Spirit of our God.
 (1 Corinthians 6:9-11)

-I have acknowledged my sin of being sectarian, and I have asked the Lord to forgive my prideful heart.
-If you have allowed the Lord to help you be victorious over this sin, or are still struggling with the concept, please write to us or join the conversation below.
+I have acknowledged my sin of being sectarian, I have asked the Lord to forgive my prideful heart, and I have apologized to people that I hurt.
+(7 Characteristics of a Real, Genuine, Sincere Apology) If you have allowed the Lord to help you be victorious over this sin, or are still struggling with the concept, please write to us or join the conversation below.